 What are the entry requirements to take the MFDS?

-What is included in the MFDS exam?
+How is the MFDS assessed?

-The first paper consists of 200 single short answer style questions, and the second includes multiple choice and extended-matching questions.
+Part 1 of the MFDS includes two papers, which take three hours each.
+The first paper consists of 200 short, single-answer questions, and the second includes multiple-choice and extended-matching questions.

 What are the MFDS examination fees?